 Although it may not quite feel like winter yet, it is officially December today, which means the holiday season is coming.
 This means that soon Boston will be covered in snow, and people will be sipping hot cocoa in front of warm fires with their families.
 And although it may be cold, you should not let that stop you from enjoying the Great Outdoors.
+This also means, it’s time to ice-skate.
 Here are five skating rinks in Boston that you should check out!

 The Frog Pond is located at the center of the Boston Common, and is a year-round attraction for people to gather near.
 And in the winter months, the pond is transformed into an outdoor skating rink.
 In addition to open skating, the pond also hosts a variety of skating shows over the holiday season.
 For an added bonus, the Boston Common is home to several Christmas trees that surround the pond and brighten up your skating experience.
 The Frog Pond opens at 10:00 a.m. each day, and stays open until 9:00 or 10:00 p.m. every day except for Mondays, when it closes at 3:45 p.m.
 Admission is $6 for those 58″ tall and free for those under.
 In addition, season passes, skate rentals, and skating lessons are all available at additional cost.

 Since 2012, Kendall Square in Cambridge has been offering an outdoor community ice-skating rink in a courtyard just off 3rd Street.
 The landscaped location offers a nice enclave where skate lessons and rentals are available.
 In addition, the entire rink can be rented out for groups or events.
 The rink also includes a cafe where hot drinks and snacks are available.
 Admission is $5 for adults and $3 for students, and is good for the whole day.
 Season passes for the rink are also available.
 The rink opens at 11:00 a.m. on weekends and 12:00 p.m. on weekdays.